 Having just been told that he needed more riboflavin in his diet, Rick had ordered a mushroom and spinach omelet for lunch.

 Lunch, however, seemed to be taking a long time.
 Sitting on the sunlit patio outside the restaurant Rick gazed around at the people seated at the array of tables.
-One in particular caught his eye.
+One, in particular, caught his eye.
 Her long dark hair was swept back past her shoulders gracefully cascading down her back.
 She had large, captivating eyes and perfectly proportioned features.
-As her lunch was being served she looked up at the waitress and smiled.
+As her lunch was served she looked up at the waitress and smiled.
 “Beautiful, I’d like to get to know her,” he thought.
 Then he looked at what she had ordered.

 She had begun to pick away at a chef’s salad while sipping on a glass of carbonated water.
-For the first time he noticed how skinny she was.
+For the first time, he noticed how skinny she was.

 “Well, not much point in getting to know her.
 She might be beautiful now but not for long.
-In a few years she’ll probably be scrawny and emaciated and be dying of some horrible disease caused from malnutrition.”
+In a few years she’ll probably be scrawny and emaciated and be dying of some horrible disease caused by malnutrition.”

-Finally lunch arrived and Rick began to enjoy his mushroom omelet which would give him that much needed riboflavin.
+Finally, lunch arrived and Rick began to enjoy his mushroom omelet which would give him that much needed riboflavin.

 So what is riboflavin and why does Rick need to get some of it?
 What’s the girl on the diet missing out on?

 WHAT IS RIBOFLAVIN (B2)?

 Vitamin B2 or Riboflavin is a water-soluble vitamin readily absorbed by the body.
 It plays a key role in keeping us healthy.
 Although it is very sensitive to light which rapidly destroys it, it remains reasonably stable when heated.